fiveten59/Vdr-Installer-Rpi/README.md

 defaults.ctl.card 1
 defaults.pcm.card 1

-Using a solid sound device like hifiberry or similar add to sudo nano /boot/config.txt dtoverlay=hifiberry-dac
+Using a solid sound device like hifiberry or similar add to (for example) sudo nano /boot/config.txt dtoverlay=hifiberry-dac

 - Libraries are in /usr/local/lib/vdr folder
-- You can put your channells as usual in /etc/vdr
+- You can put your channells as usual in /var/lib/vdr